gtatters/Thermimage/README.md

 # Current release notes

-* Version 3.0.1 is on Github (development version)
+* 2017-10-04: Version 3.0.2 is on Github (development version)
+* Minor change to getFrames function to provide reverse ordering of vector.

+# Previous release notes

+* 2017-03-24: Version 3.0.1 is on Github
 * Minor fix to frameLocates to allow functionality with certain fcf files.
 * Minor edits to help files.
 Cautionary notes added to hconv() regarding limitations to estimating convection coefficients without considering turbulence vs. laminar effects

-# Previous release notes

 * Version 3.0.0 is on Github
 * Version 3.0.0 is on CRAN (as of March 2017).